TimboKZ/exact-trie/README.md

     * `ignoreCase` (`true`, optional) set to `true` to convert all keys to lower case.

 #### `trie.put(key, value, [reverse])`
 Used to insert single element into the trie.
+Returns the same instance of `ExactTrie` to allow chaining.
 * `key` search key, must be a string.
 * `value` value to be inserted, can by any type.
 * `reverse` (`false`, optional) set to `true` to reverse the key before inserting.

 #### `trie.putAll(keys, values, [reverse])`
 Used to insert multiple elements into the trie.
+Returns the same instance of `ExactTrie` to allow chaining.
 * `keys` search keys, must be an array of strings.
 * `values` values to be inserted, can be an array of values of any type or a single value.
 If an array is provided, each key from `keys` will be assigned a corresponding value from `values`.
 Otherwise all keys will receive the same value.
 * `reverse` (`false`, optional) set to `true` to reverse the key before inserting.